NEW: "If confirmed, this is totally unacceptable," Annan says

-U.N.
-Russian Ambassador Vitaly Churkin spoke to Christiane Amanpour, CNN’s chief international correspondent, on Monday about his country’s position.
+Russian U.N.
+Ambassador Vitaly Churkin defended his country’s position.

-The cease-fire is part of a six-point peace plan laid out by U.N.-Arab League special envoy Kofi Annan and accepted by the Syrian government.
-The Annan plan calls for the government and the opposition to end the violence, allow access for humanitarian groups release detainees and start a political dialogue.
+The Annan peace plan calls for the government and the opposition to end the violence, provide access for humanitarian groups, release detainees and start a political dialogue.

 CNN’s Jill Dougherty, Amir Ahmed, Joe Vaccarello, Saad Abedine, Holly Yan and Salma Abdelaziz contributed to this report.